rajgoel/course-machine-learning/01-lecture/slides.md

 ### Reinforcement learning

-Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment in order to maximize cumulative reward.
+Reinforcement learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment in order to maximize cumulative reward:

-- The agent takes actions in the environment.
+- the agent takes actions in the environment,
-- The environment provides feedback in the form of rewards or penalties.
+- the environment provides feedback in the form of rewards or penalties, and
-- The agent learns to choose actions that lead to higher long-term rewards.
+- the agent learns to choose actions that lead to higher long-term rewards.

 > [!NOTE]
-> RL differs from supervised learning because the agent learns from trial and error with feedback, rather than given labeled input-output pairs.
+> RL differs from supervised learning because the agent learns from trial and error with feedback, rather than given input-output pairs.

 ---

-#### Examples

-Common examples of reinforcement learning include **sequential decision-making problems**, in particular, with imperfect information or uncertain.
+A common use case for reinforcement learning are **sequential decision-making problems**, in particular, with imperfect information or uncertainty.

 > [!NOTE]
 > Decisions often have to be made before relevant information is known with certainty.
 The outcomes of actions may depend on previous actions and unpredictable events.